GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 So emails with *_from@*.gov.sg format are now forbidded to self sign up via TechPass portal.

+**Action required:**
-**Action required**: For existing TechPass users with *_from@*.gov.sg - Please wait for news on account migration.
+For existing TechPass users with *_from@*.gov.sg - Please wait for news on account migration.
 There's no change for now.
 You may continue to use *_from@*.gov.sg as your TechPass account.

+For new GCC Common Services vendor users with *_from@*.gov.sg - Please raise a [service request](https://go.gov.sg/techpass-sr) to provision your accounts.
+You will need to provide a valid vendor company email address, mobile number, first name, last name, organisation and department.

 </details>